DeveloperCielo/Checkout-Cielo/source/english.md

 If the boleto don’t be conciliated within 10 days after the expiration, its status will be changed to “EXPIRED”, for a better control of overdue boletos.
 EXPIRED boletos can be conciliated.

+<aside class="notice">Boleto validity – If boleto expires in a non-working day, as a saturday, it will valid until the next business day.</aside>

 ![Boleto](/images/checkout-cielo-boleto.png)

 ## Online Debit

-Order done by online debit will be included on Cielo Checkout Backoffice as PENDENT, PAID, UNAUTHORIZED or DO NOT FINISHED, depending of the result of authorization at the Bank.
+Order done by online debit will be included on [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/) as PENDENT, PAID, UNAUTHORIZED or DO NOT FINISHED, depending of the result of authorization at the Bank.

 * **Pendent** - Correspond to a moment when the customer finishes the order and doesn’t obtain the response of the Bank, in other words, the customer can’t get load the Bank Page to insert the information to debit.
 * **Paid** - It’s when the customer completed the payment with debit successfully.